-EERE may establish more than one budget period for each award and fund only the initial budget period(s).
-Funding for all budget periods, including the initial budget period, is not guaranteed.
-Before the expiration of the initial budget period(s), EERE may perform a down-select among different recipients and provide additional funding only to a subset of recipients.
+EERE may establish more than one budget period for each award and initially fund only the first budget period(s).
+Funding for all budget periods, including the first budget period, is not guaranteed.
+Before the expiration of each budget period, EERE will perform a Go/No-Go decision review (See FOA, Section VI.C.13).
+Continued Federal funding will be contingent upon availability of funds appropriated by Congress for the purpose of this program, the availability of future-year budget authority, satisfactory performance, and the Go/No-Go decision review process.